 We understand that there may be many reasons for someone wishing to defer or break study for a period of time, and we will help you find the most suitable route.
 As the programme is phased, you will easily be able to stop the programme at the end of one phase, and pick up at the start of the next phase in a future year.

 Obtaining Chartered Teacher Status is not directly linked to pay, but will demonstrate that you are a highly skilled, evidence-based practitioner who is committed to continually developing their practice, supporting your career progression.

 If you are teaching children and young people below the age of 19, you are able to apply for the programme.
 However, you are also able to achieve Chartered Status through our partnership with the Education and Training Foundation using Advanced Teacher Status (ATS), which is tailored to the requirements of technical education, so you may wish to consider their programme instead.

 The activities and assessments that you undertake within the programme are designed to align with things that you will already be doing and to support development of your practice.
-However, participation in the programme will require a significant time commitment, including attending face-to-face events on Saturdays, participating in mentoring sessions, completing a variety of assessment tasks, engaging with your cohort online, and carrying out a project.
+However, participation in the programme will require a significant time commitment, including attending face-to-face events, participating in mentoring sessions, completing a variety of assessment tasks, engaging with your cohort online, and carrying out a project.
 We anticipate that you will need to spend at least three days per half term on the programme, in addition to any professional development and reading you undertake.
-We will use feedback from the pilot cohort to ensure the programme is manageable alongside teaching commitments.

 You will need to be a full member of the Chartered College to participate in the programme; you may apply without joining, but will be required to join before the programme commences if successful in your application.